 -

 Driftwood ceremony arch.
-According to Here Comes the Guide, driftwood arches are one of the top eco-friendly ceremony structures trending right now.
+Driftwood arches are one of the top eco-friendly ceremony structures trending right now, as Here Comes the Guide notes.
 They look sculptural, cost less than imported floral arches, and you can source them locally at most coastal destinations.

 -